synetica/enlink-decoder/README.md

 For example, set Scale to **12.345** (12345 in hexadecimal is `0x3039`)

-Message is: `A5 03 20 30 39`
+> Message is: `A5 03 20 30 39`

 ### Settings for CO<sub>2</sub> Sensors

 To Enable Auto-Calibration:

-Message is: `A5 02 24 01`
+> Message is: `A5 02 24 01`

 To set the auto-calibration target to 450ppm

-Message is: `A5 03 25 01 C2`
+> Message is: `A5 03 25 01 C2`

 To set the sensor to known CO2 concentration of 780ppm (`0x030C`)

-Message is: `A5 03 26 03 0C`
+> Message is: `A5 03 26 03 0C`

 To reset the sensor back to factory calibration (Sunrise Only)

-Message is: `A5 01 27`
+> Message is: `A5 01 27`

 To set the auto-calibration interval to 10 days (240 hours, 0x00F0)

-Message is: `A5 03 28 00 F0`
+> Message is: `A5 03 28 00 F0`

 ### Uplink Replies to Downlink Messages

 Successfully changed the Message Confirmation Option - **ACK**

-Return code: `A5 06 09`
+> Return code: `A5 06 09`

 Failed to change the Transmit Port - **NACK**

-Return code: `A5 15 0A`
+> Return code: `A5 15 0A`

 ### Sample Code
 A NodeRED example for decoding these messages is included in the folders on this site.
-It is so visual feedback can be seen during evaluation.
+It is so visual feedback can be seen during evaluation and commissioning.
 If you require these messages in your system, please modify the code to suit your platform.